Biden and UK to help Australia acquire nuclear submarines in new pushback on China - Local News 8

 Biden and UK to help Australia acquire nuclear submarines in new pushback on China

-President Joe Biden plans to unveil Wednesday a new effort to help Australia acquire nuclear-powered submarines, a major step toward countering China as he works to build international backing for his approach to Beijing.
+President Joe Biden on Wednesday unveiled a new effort to help Australia acquire nuclear-powered submarines, a major step toward countering China as he works to build international backing for his approach to Beijing.

-The announcement will come as part of a new trilateral partnership between the United States, Australia and the United Kingdom that the three countries’ leaders will jointly reveal Wednesday afternoon.
-Biden is set to speak Wednesday evening from the White House on the new initiative.
+The announcement came as part of a new trilateral partnership among the United States, Australia and the United Kingdom that the three countries’ leaders jointly revealed Wednesday afternoon.

+“The United States, Australia and the United Kingdom have long been faithful and capable partners and we’re even closer today,” the President said.
+“Today, we’re taking another historic step to deepen and formalize cooperation among all three of our nations, because we all recognize the imperative of ensuring peace and stability in the Indo-Pacific over the long term.”

 The partnership kicks off what is expected to be a flurry of diplomatic engagements for Biden this autumn, from next week’s United Nations meetings to a White House summit of Asian leaders to October’s Group of 20 talks in Italy.